See also: Ash Park Historic District

-We are on the corner of 7th Street SW and 8th Avenue N and we are looking toward the east at the homestead of Rueben Ash one of the early settlers of the area who is reported to have a cabin on this site around 1838.
+We are on the corner of 7th Street SW and 8th Avenue and we are looking toward the east at the homestead of Rueben Ash one of the early settlers of the area who is reported to have a cabin on this site around 1838.
 This house with the red brick was built over a number of years.
 The house to the left with the entrance was built around 1853.
 The wing to the right was added in a few years after final construction and there is no change in texture of the house.
-This is a typical rectangular style house out of brick, and they are also ones of the same type in town made out of wood.
+This is a typical rectangular style house out of brick, and there are also ones of the same type in town made out of wood.
 This is the only one of this kind over here because it was the farmstead.
 There are three-over-three windows and over the door it has lovely transoms that let light into the house.
-There is this large sitting room area off to the right of the addition.
 The pillars are probably not original, but the porch line probably is.
 It is a Greek Revival house, and a double-brick style house made of local brick which was baked right on the property.
 The brick has the same tone of color as the buildings on the Cornell campus and buildings in town.
 About every several rows you will see a row of headers mixed with the stretchers that are tying the walls together.

 Ash owned all the property around here and to the east.
 The main part of this district was the orchard.
-Ash died and his daughter inherited the property and was married to a minister who lived else where and sold this off to a couple of late 19th Century developers.
+At Ash’s death his daughter sold this off to a couple of late 19th Century developers.
 His front yard was across the street here and is now called Ash Park.
 He sold it to the college for athletic fields.
 His property extended across the railroad tracks and the community lore was that Ash was upset with the railroad cutting up his property.

-The period of significance here is from 1895 when the land was available through 1919 when the last house was constructed here until the mid 1950’s.
+The period of significance here is from 1895 when the land was available through 1919 when the last house was constructed until the mid 1950’s.
 The developers who bought this orchard and plotted it were Charles Whittemore and William Platner.
 They received their plot in 1893.
-Platner operated a stone quarry and we do not know much about Whittemore.
+Platner operated a stone quarry and little is known about Whittemore.

 When you come around the back of Ash’s house you will see that there is a small enclosed porch on the wing.
-It adds a considerable amount of area to the living area of the house, but it was once probably built as an open porch.
+It adds a considerable amount of area to the house, but it was once probably built as an open porch.
 We come to the barns back here.
-We have the gentleman’s carriage house which has now been modified to make of garage.
-There is a little hay door up on the top.
+We have the gentleman’s carriage house which has now been modified into a garage with a little hay door up on the top.
 We have a number of these carriage houses in town.
 This goes back to the latter part of the 19th Century.
-It is proper distance from the house.
-There would have been plenty of pasture out here for the gentleman’s horses.

 The structure to our left 711 is non conforming and is probably from the late 50’s.